 The TV Show

-In The Perfect School Ending Brian having tricked The Perfect School's headmaster and his parents into switching places with his clone, is breaking into the Perfect School's Computer systerm to save the other kids from their fate.
+In The Perfect School ending Brian having tricked The Perfect School's headmaster and his parents into switching places with his clone, is breaking into the Perfect School's Computer system to save the other kids from their fate.

 Clark apologising for blaming Gretchen and the two of them coming to terms with being siblings in How to Kill a Monster.

 Clark: I guess we make a pretty good team...sister.

 Rocky defeating Slappy in "Night of the Living Dummy III".
 Especially when he says this shout to The Godfather.
 "Never turn against the family!"

 Hannah helping both Zach and Stine to learn to let her go, while simultaneously helping them both dealing with their respective grief: Zach from the loss of his father, and Stine from the loss of his wife, as well as to face his loneliness and open up to real people again instead of his imaginary characters.

 R. L. Stine writing one more book to bring Hannah back, and allowing her to finally live like a normal teenager with Zach

 Even before that, Stine never told Hannah she was the character from The Ghost Next Door, simply because he loved having her around, considering he was dealing with his wife's departure.